Light, a basic need

 Photosynthesis

-It would be difficult to understand in depth the importance of light without first going through some notions of plant biology.
+It would be difficult to understand the importance of light in depth without first going through some notions of plant biology.

 Let's look at this in more detail, but simply.